pcalcado/java-api-wrapper/README.md

 A while ago we advised developers to use OAuth2 as the preferred way of API authentication ([We ♥ OAuth 2][weheartoauth2]).

-However the current Java API Wrapper ([soundcloudapi-java][]) has only partial support for OAuth2.
+However the current Java API Wrapper ([soundcloudapi-java-announce][]) has only partial support for OAuth2.
 Since one of the design goals of OAuth2 is the reduction of complexity and amount of code needed to implement it, a wrapper supporting both OAuth1 and OAuth2 would turn out to be unneccesarily complex.

 It has done a good service in the current iteration of the official [SoundCloud Android][] app but since we needed OAuth2 for the upcoming release we decided to rewrite